 If you are not so confident when driving on a trail, there is a chance you could be in trouble when you move to the next level.
 This means that you can only drive in more difficult rough roads when you have had adequate practice.
-To learn how you would maneuver on various rough roads, visit old Forest Service roads.
+A great tip from the guys at Floor Jack Shop is that if you want to learn how you would maneuver on various rough roads, visit old Forest Service roads.

 3. Carry food

 It’s all too common to find that people don’t carry anything except a few drinks when they go for an off-road adventure.
 This of course is not recommended as there is always the possibility of getting stuck or even lost somewhere.
 Just as in hiking or mountain climbing, you want to prepare for the worst.